Interior Design Services

 How much does an interior designer cost?

-The most commonly asked question I get would have to be this one.
+The most commonly asked question we get would have to be this one.
 It’s a tricky one to answer with a definitive number because, just like the question “how long is a piece of string”, each house is different and each client’s needs and wants are different too.

 A general guide is as follows: